 The total cost of a lease is calculated by working out the difference between the amount the Scheme pays for the new car and the estimate of its value at the end of the lease.
 This figure is then added to some other costs associated with your lease.
-If the total cost of your lease is more than the total amount of your mobility allowance over the lease period, then a non-refundable upfront payment, which we call an Advance Payment, is needed.
-If the total cost is less than your allowance, the remainder will be paid direct to you by the Department for Work and Pensions (DWP).
+Some examples of these costs include:

 How does the Scheme work?

-- You pick the brand new car or scooter of your choice, at a price that works for you.
+- You can pick the brand-new car of your choice, at a price that works for you.

 - If you don’t drive, you can add friends and family as named drivers instead.

 - A typical lease lasts for three years, and we take care of running costs like insurance and breakdown cover as part of our all-inclusive package.
 All you need to do is add fuel and go.